9. Public Health Services

 Population Health Improvement Collaboratives

-If your clinic would like to be involved in any community-based health initiatives in your service area, contact UCare’s Public Health Manager at 612-676-3635.
-Below are links to resources related to the Statewide Health Assessment report, the Healthy Minnesota framework and Partnership and Advancing Health Equity.
+Below are links to resources related to the Statewide Health Assessment report, the Healthy Minnesota framework and Partnership, and Advancing Health Equity.

 UCare strives to understand local public health priorities and foster constructive relationships with providers, public health professionals, and community partners.
 We do this to improve the delivery of health care services and address the many determinants impacting the health of our members and their communities.

-UCare actively participates in over 60 private/public health collaboratives at the state, regional, and local level that address population health improvement goals.
-The many collaborative projects include such initiatives as improvement in preventive health visits and screening, infant mortality reduction, improved perinatal health services, obesity prevention, tobacco prevention and control, prevention and management of chronic diseases, addressing health disparities, and creating health equity.
+UCare actively participates in select health collaboratives at the state, regional, and local level that address population health improvement goals.
 Minnesota ranks among the healthiest states, yet has some of the greatest health inequities between white and non-white populations in the nation.
 The February 2014 Minnesota Department of Health (MDH) Report to the Minnesota Legislature, “Advancing Health Equity in Minnesota,” notes that after 15 years of tracking health data in Minnesota for populations of color and American Indians, youth, immigrants, refugees, and LGBTQ, serious health inequities persist.
 Additional health disparity and health equity reports are also listed below.

 Medicine and Public Health: The Power of Collaboration by Roz D. Lasker, MD, and the Committee on Medicine and Public Health, New York Academy of Medicine, New York, 1997.